HippyHay/linked-blog-starter-md/Real Estate/Chapter 6.md

 ### Video closeout
-Real estate provides jobs in agents, apraisers, attornets, and accountants Brokergage is invovled in:
+Real estate provides jobs in agents, appraisers, attorneys, and accountants Brokerage is involved in:
-Sales, Leasing, Counceling, propery management, valuation, Developement an
+Sales, Leasing, Counseling, property management, valuation, Development and Construction Sales and Leasing, using farming to target market to a specific area Absentee owner - someone who doesn't occupy property Financing and Valuation: Appraisals, CMAs, and BPOs Mortgages, third party financing to help fund
+Have to be familiar with the processes of construction on land Spec home, track home, and spec homes